nushell/nushell.github.io/book/thinking_in_nu.md

 The [`cd`](/commands/docs/cd.md) command changes the `PWD` environment variables, but this variable change does not survive past the end of the block.
 This allows each iteration to start from the current directory and then enter the next subdirectory.

 Having a scoped environment makes commands more predictable, easier to read, and when the time comes, easier to debug.
+It's also another feature that is key to the `par-each` command we discussed above.

 Nushell also provides helper commands like [`load-env`](/commands/docs/load-env.md) as a convenient way of loading multiple updates to the environment at once.

 ::: tip See Also
 [Environment - Scoping](./environment.md#scoping)